mathias-brandewinder/mathias-brandewinder.github.io/_posts/2016-09-03-gradient-boosting-part-3.md

 ```

 We have available a basic regression tree implementation, `learnTree`, which, given a sample, a list of `Feature`, will learn a tree to a given depth.

-// TODO refer to first part of the gist

 ## Using Trees instead of Stumps